giis-uniovi/qacover/README.md

 ### .NET Packages in NuGet

 Releases for .NET platform are published in NuGet.
+Most of the code is converted automatically from Java to .NET using [JavaToCsharp](https://github.com/paulirwin/JavaToCSharp).
 The same as for Java, there are two different packages:

 - [`QACover`](https://www.nuget.org/packages/QACover/):
   The main package (netstandard2.9) to include as a package reference in your project configuration (e.g. the .csproj file if you are using C#).